JC01111/Leetcode/README.md

 ### 2D DP

-In 2D DP, we usually need to create a dP table, then we start filling out the entries by bottom-up method.
+In 2D DP, we usually need to create a dP table, then we start filling out the entries by bottom-up method taking sum or choosing the minimum entry from right, below, or diagonal.

 |2D DP|||
 |---|---|---|